Infinitesimal Zariski closures of positive representations

 \section{Group level}

-Let us consider now a non-elementary discrete subgroup $\G<\isom(\gripe)$ of a proper Gromov-hyperbolic space $\gripe,$ a simple split $\sf G$ and the space In view of Proposition \ref{type}, if $\rho\in\PP(\G,\sf G)$ and $\g\in\G$ is non-torsion, then the \emph{elliptic component} as in equations (\ref{diagonalGamma}) and (\ref{descomposicion}) according to the type of $\g,$ is a locally constant well defined map.
-The image of this map is thus an invariant of the connected component of $\PP(\G,\sf G)$ containing $\rho.$
+Let us consider now a non-elementary discrete subgroup $\G<\isom(\gripe)$ of a proper Gromov-hyperbolic space $\gripe,$ a simple split $\sf G$ and the space In view of Proposition \ref{typeGamma}, if $\rho\in\PP(\G,\sf G)$ and $\g\in\G$ has infinite order, then the \emph{elliptic component} $m_{\rho(\g)}\in\sf M$ (as in Equations \eqref{diagonalGamma} or \eqref{descomposicion} according to the type of $\g$) is well defined.
+Once such $\g\in\G$ is fixed, we get a continuous map $\PP(\G,\sf G)\to\sf M$, and since $\sf M$ is finite, this map is locally constant.
+Its image is thus an invariant of the connected component of $\PP(\G,\sf G)$ containing $\rho.$

-We will use this map to decide whether the Zariski closure of a given $\rho$ is connected or not.
-Indeed, let us consider $\rho\in\PP\big(\G,\SL_d(\R)\big)$ and denote by $\sf H$ its Zariski closure.
-By Corollary \ref{reductiveClosure} $\sf H$ has finite center.
-Thus, $\sf H_0,$ the connected component of the identity of $\sf H,$ is (conjugated to) one of the groups in table \ref{lista}.